San-Francisco-Write-The-Docs/www/README.md

 This is the code that powers [writethedocs-sfbay.org](https://writethedocs-sfbay.org).
 It contains information about our Bay Area Write The Docs meetup group, as well as our announcements and our meetup events.
 Our site is built with Jekyll.

 To contribute to the Bay Area Write The Docs website, it's helpful to familiarize yourself with [Jekyll](https://jekyllrb.com/docs/) and [Markdown (Kramdown flavor)](https://kramdown.gettalong.org/).
+Then, check out our [Contribution Guidelines](https://github.com/San-Francisco-Write-The-Docs/www/blob/master/CONTRIBUTING.md)!

 ## Generate the Site Locally